How does the Brexit maelstrom end: Deal, no deal or no Brexit?

 To get her deal through parliament, May must win over at least 75 lawmakers: dozens of rebels in her own Conservative Party, some Labour lawmakers, and the Northern Irish Democratic Unionist Party (DUP), which props up her minority government.

-Jacob Rees-Mogg, chairman of the European Research Group of eurosceptics in Britain’s House of Commons, signaled he could fall in behind the deal. [nL8N2152DJ]
+Jacob Rees-Mogg, chairman of the European Research Group of eurosceptics in Britain’s House of Commons, signalled he could fall in behind the deal.

 Many banks and investors still say her deal could be struck and approved, and cite previous EU crises such as the Greek debt crisis, where solutions were found at the eleventh hour.